Dale Dickey: Career

 Dickey has been working as a character actress in both mainstream and independent films since the 1990s.
-She made her television debut playing the recurring role of Opal McHone in CBS historical drama Christy from 1994 to 1995.
-The following year, she made her big screen debut in the comedy-drama film The Incredibly True Adventure of Two Girls in Love.
+Prior it she spent 11 years in New York performing on theater productions.
+She made her television debut playing the recurring role of Opal McHone in CBS historical drama series, Christy from 1994 to 1995.
+The following year, she made her big screen debut in the comedy-drama film The Incredibly True Adventure of Two Girls in Love and the following year appeared in the drama Running Wild.
 She later had supporting parts in the made-for-television movies Cagney & Lacey: Together Again (1995), Prison of Secrets (1997) and Christy: Return to Cutter Gap (2000).
+In 1995 she moved to Los Angeles and went to audition for the ABC police procedural High Incident when director, Charles Haid said: “Could you come back tomorrow as a heroin addict?”.
+The following years she was typecast for playing roles such as prisoners, prostitutes, drug addicts and homeless.
 She played Glyndora Roberts in the 2000 independent comedy film, Sordid Lives, and later returned to the role in the Logo sitcom Sordid Lives: The Series (2008).
 She returned to the franchise in 2017, playing a different role in A Very Sordid Wedding (replacing Beth Grant as Sissy Hickey).
 Her other 2000s film credits include The Pledge (2001), Our Very Own (2005), and Changeling (2008).

-Dickey guest-starred in a number of television series, including The X-Files, Frasier, CSI: Crime Scene Investigation, Gilmore Girls, The Closer and Ugly Betty.
+During the 2000s, Dickey guest-starred in a number of television series, including The X-Files, Frasier, CSI: Crime Scene Investigation, Gilmore Girls, The Closer and Ugly Betty.
 From 2005 to 2009, she had a recurring role as Patty the Daytime Hooker in the NBC comedy series, My Name Is Earl.
-In 2009, she had a recurring role in the AMC drama series, Breaking Bad.
-Dickey also performed in various stage productions, include the Broadway production of The Merchant of Venice (1989) and in the 2009 stage adaptation of A Streetcar Named Desire and many other off-Broadway and regional theatres receiving two Ovation Awards.
+In 2009, she had a recurring role as Spooge's "Skank" Lady, a meth addict in the AMC drama series, Breaking Bad.
+Dickey also performed in various stage productions, include the Broadway production of The Merchant of Venice (1989), the 1989 Chicago production of Steel Magnolias playing Annelle Dupuy-DeSoto opposite Constance Towers and receiving a note from Chicago Tribune, and in the 2009 stage adaptation of A Streetcar Named Desire as Blanche DuBois, and many other off-Broadway and regional theatres receiving two Ovation Awards.